OUCMachineLearning/OUCML/Regularization/Cutout-master/README.md

 This repository contains the code for the paper [Improved Regularization of Convolutional Neural Networks with Cutout](https://arxiv.org/abs/1708.04552).

-The file is from repoository [Cutout] (https://github.com/uoguelph-mlrg/Cutout).
+The file is from github repository [Cutout] (https://github.com/uoguelph-mlrg/Cutout).

+The useful code is in the file utils/cutout.py.

 ## Introduction